bgarciamoura/NextJS-structure/README.md

-# HOW TO USE THAT AS AN TEMPLATE
+# HOW TO USE THAT AS A TEMPLATE
 1. First of all you need to install degit globaly using:

 	yarn global add degit